 Where it falls short:

-- Side sleepers needing deeper shoulder/hip sink
+- Side sleepers who need deeper shoulder and hip sink

 Pros & Cons